 More on this and other weather history

-Night: Mostly clear, with a low around 41.
-North wind 0 to 5 mph.
+Night: Mostly cloudy, with a low around 38.
+West wind 10 to 15 mph, with gusts as high as 30 mph.

 Jay City was once a hamlet in the south bank of the Wabash river across from New Corydon, Indiana, located in Wabash Township approximately 15.5 miles (24.9 km) north-east of Portland; but by 1922 had failed as a settlement and remained as only a name on maps.